 #28.
 Make Homemade Soup

-Winter time is sure to bring its fair share of colds, and for those days when you’re feeling a bit under the weather, it’s great to have a hearty homemade soup on hand.
-Try this Chicken and Miso Noodle Soup, or this warming Carrot, Apple & Ginger Soup.
+Wintertime is sure to bring its fair share of colds, and for those days when you’re feeling a bit under the weather, it’s great to have a hearty homemade soup on hand.
+We recommend this Chicken and Miso Noodle Soup, or this warming Carrot, Apple & Ginger Soup to cheer you up.

 #29.
 Go Swimming